 “Therefore, confess your sins to one another and pray for one another, so that you may be healed.
 The urgent request of a righteous person is very powerful in its effect.” -James 5:16

-- Why do so many people think that the Christian life is an individual thing?
-From where does this thinking come?
+Why do so many people think that the Christian life is an individual thing?
+Where does this thinking come from?

 "Jesus, I want to finish the race of faith well.
 I don’t want to drop out or even stumble over the finish line.
 My desire is to run with endurance and keep my eyes fixed on You.
 Help me to find friends who can help me finish strong and whom I can help as well.
 I ask for strength to break the sin of isolation and secrecy.
 Help me to be open and transparent with at least one other believer.
 I don’t want to live out my faith alone anymore.
 In Jesus’ name I pray.
 Amen.”